 “He is always able to combine technical rehearsal with a strong musical vision, and is always able to achieve his ideas in a polite and naturally authoritative manner.”

-Jonathan Lo – Musical Director and Chief Conductor of The Australian Ballet
+Jonathan Lo – Music Director and Chief Conductor of The Australian Ballet

 “Nicholas has always been thoroughly prepared for his time on the podium, conducts with a clear baton technique and elicits excellent, expressive playing from the orchestra.”